wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 ## Promise

-Promise is an object represents the resulting value of an ==asynchronous operation==, working as a proxy for a value that was not necessarily known when the promise is created.
+Promise is an object represents the resulting value of an <span>asynchronous operation</span>, working as a proxy for a value that was not necessarily known when the promise is created.

 ```
 new Promise(executor) // only work with 'new' operator